hdlugas/MZsearch/README.md

 --is_reference: Boolean flag indicating whether IDs of spectra should be written to output.
 Only pass True if building a reference library with known compound IDs.
 Only applicable to MGF files.
 Options: \'True\', \'False\'.
 Optional argument.
 Default: False.

-Some example MGF files one can use to build a LC-MS/MS library can be found from the Global Natural Products Social Molecular Networking databases here: [https://external.gnps2.org/gnpslibrary](https://external.gnps2.org/gnpslibrary).
-Some example mzML files one can use to build a LC-MS/MS library can be found in this repository: [https://github.com/HUPO-PSI/mzML](https://github.com/HUPO-PSI/mzML).
+Some example MGF files one can use to build an LC-MS/MS library can be found from the Global Natural Products Social Molecular Networking databases here: [https://external.gnps2.org/gnpslibrary](https://external.gnps2.org/gnpslibrary).
+Some example mzML files one can use to build an LC-MS/MS library can be found in this repository: [https://github.com/HUPO-PSI/mzML](https://github.com/HUPO-PSI/mzML).

--MS and LC-MS/MS reference libraries are available at the Zenodo database ([https://zenodo.org/records/12786324](https://zenodo.org/records/12786324)).
+GC-MS and LC-MS/MS reference libraries are available at the Zenodo database ([https://zenodo.org/records/12786324](https://zenodo.org/records/12786324)).
 The reference libraries available in MZsearch are shortened versions of these reference libraries due to GitHub's limited storage.

 <a name="run-spec-lib-matching"></a>
 ### 3.2 Run spectral library matching

 <a name="run-spec-lib-matching-CLI"></a>
 #### 3.2.1 Command line interface
-To run spectral library matching on either high-resolution mass spectrometry (HRMS, e.g. LC/MS-MS) or low-resolution mass spectrometry (LRMS, e.g. -MS) data, one can use:
+To run spectral library matching on either high-resolution mass spectrometry (HRMS, e.g. LC/MS-MS) or nominal-resolution mass spectrometry (NRMS, e.g. GC-MS) data, one can use:
 ```
 python spec_lib_matching.py \
   --query_data path_to_query__CSV_file \